CoBrALab/iterativeN4_multispectral/README.md

-  -c, --config: Path to an alternative config file defining priors to use (no default) -l, --logfile: Path to file to log all output (no default) -s, --standalone, --no-standalone: Script is run standalone so save all outputs (off by default)
+  -c, --config: Path to an alternative config file defining priors to use (no default) -l, --logfile: Path to file to log all output (no default) -s, --standalone, --no-standalone: Script is run standalone so save all outputs (off by default) -a, --autocrop, --no-autocrop: Crop the final output to 20 mm around the brain mask (off by default)
   --max-iterations: Maximum number of iterations to run (default: '10')
   --convergence-threshold: Coeffcient of variation limit between two bias field estimates (default: '0.005')
   --classification-prior-weight: How much weight is given to prior classification proabilities during iteration (default: '0.25')